DANS-KNAW/easy-bag-store/docs/04_tutorial.md

           8eeaeda4-3ae7-4be2-9f63-3db09b19db43/data/path/with%20a/space/file1.txt
           OK: Done enumerating

     Notice that the Chinese characters and spaces appear percent-encoded.
-Als note that the bag name ("sample" in this case) is not part of the identifier.
+Also note that the bag name ("sample" in this case) is not part of the identifier.

 2. Select one of the item-ids from the output and: